 I wrote Catherine’s Pascha because I couldn’t find enough Easter books that I loved when my children were small.
 But there are lots of wonderful books about St. Nicholas.
 Why write another one?

 Because I discovered that writing picture books is fun!
 Especially because I get to collaborate with R.J.
-Hughes (aka Becky), who is the most wonderful illustrator I could have hoped to have had.
-There’s so much joy in seeing a story come to life in the hands of a talented artist.
-And even saying that isn’t enough.
-The illustrations add layer upon layer of richness and depth to the book.
+Hughes (aka Becky), who is the most wonderful illustrator any writer could have wished for.
+Her illustrations add layer upon layer of richness and depth to the book.

-But that story is conveyed simply, wordlessly, in the corner of each spread.
-The main story is about Catherine and Elizabeth.
+I wrote the story about Catherine and Elizabeth.
 A sleepover with a best friend, making cookies, squabbles with siblings, holiday traditions, the excitement of an unexpected snowstorm.
 It’s all familiar, comfortable, and delightful.